USTA Girls 18s National Championships

-The USTA Girls 18s National Championships is a prestigious junior tennis tournament held on outdoor hard courts in San Diego.
+The USTA Girls 18s National Championships is a junior tennis tournament held on outdoor hard courts in San Diego.
 It is the highest level domestic junior tournament hosted by the USTA.
-The tournament is contested in early August just before the US Open (tennis).
+The tournament is contested in early August just before the US Open.
 The winners of the singles and doubles events are awarded with a wild card into the US Open.